skyrim-multiplayer/skymp/docs/skyrim_platform/browser.md

 browser.setFocused(true);

 // Load a specified URL.
-The current implementation loads URLs only after the user moves the mouse, except the default URL. browser.loadUrl("file:///Data/Platform/UI/index.html");         // Default one browser.loadUrl("");                                            // Same effect for empty URL browser.loadUrl("file:///Data/Platform/UI/another-file.html");  // Load another page from Data
+The current implementation loads URLs only after the user moves the mouse, except the default URL.
+// CAUTION!
+Do not call this function with local URLs if you want your mod to work under MO2. browser.loadUrl("file:///Data/Platform/UI/index.html");         // Default one browser.loadUrl("");                                            // Same effect for empty URL browser.loadUrl("file:///Data/Platform/UI/another-file.html");  // Load another page from Data